-The IT department has put together some guides that can help simply solve common IT problems.
+The OIT department has put together some guides that can help simply solve common IT problems.

-Knowledge Center staff offer an occasional week of classes and seminars about computing and getting the most out of the programs you may use regularly.
+The University Libraries, in partnership with The Graduate School, offer workshops on a variety of information-related topics, including computing and getting the most out of the programs you may use regularly.

 Lynda.com offers in-depth video tutorials covering a wide variety of computing and software topics.
 The University has a license that allows anyone with a NetID to access the site.

 This site contains a large selection of computing e-books, that are available to read online for any member of the University with a NetID.